-(f) Each director shall give a separate fiduciary or surety bond from a surety company qualified to do business within this state in a penalty amount of one million dollars for the faithful performance of his or her duties as a director.
-The board shall purchase a blanket bond for the faithful performance of its duties in the amount of fifty million dollars or in an amount equivalent to one percent of the assets under management, whichever is greater.
-The amount of the blanket bond is in addition to the one million dollar individual bond required of each director by the provisions of this section.
-The board may require a fiduciary or surety bond from a surety company qualified to do business in this state for any person who has charge of, or access to, any securities, funds or other moneys held by the board and the amount of the fiduciary or surety bond are fixed by the board.
+(f) Each director shall give a separate fiduciary or surety bond from a surety company qualified to do business within this State in a penalty amount of one million dollars for the faithful performance of his or her duties as a director.
+The Board shall purchase a blanket bond for the faithful performance of its duties in the amount set by the board of at least $10 million.
+The amount of the blanket bond is in addition to the $1 million individual bond required of each director by the provisions of this section.
+The Board may require a fiduciary or surety bond from a surety company qualified to do business in this state for any person who has charge of, or access to, any securities, funds or other moneys held by the board and the amount of the fiduciary or surety bond are fixed by the board.
 The premiums payable on all fiduciary or surety bonds are expenses of the board.

 (h) The board is exempt from the provisions of article three, chapter five-a, and sections seven and eleven, article three, chapter twelve of this code.
 However, the board is subject to the purchasing policies and procedures of the State Treasurer's Office.